 Usage of Social Media

-Starbucks has succeeded in building a social media culture that every marketing team would be proud of.
-Starbucks has done to ensure that they create broad social media platforms that replicate content across all channels and engage with their customers.
+Starbucks has succeeded in building a social media culture around influencers that every marketing team would be proud of.
+Starbucks has done so to ensure that they create broad social media platforms that replicate content across all channels and engage with their customers.
 Starbucks produces a lot of content, but they break it down into many smaller units that are then reused through various platforms.
 Each social media platform has unique content based on the type of user.
 The language is very distinct, pleasant, and plain.

 Twitter uses a short form, but even though the caption is shorter there, it still has the same special feeling you get.